cgx-avenue/notes/80_Development/低碳和能源相关/Catena-X/Eclipse-EDC_notes.md

 2. Terminology
 * connector: can be a standalone application. could be run in docker container or embedded into another java application. `A concept of a gateway into a data space`.
 	* connector: a control plane runtime and 1...N data plane runtimes.
 Sometimes used interchangeably with _distribution_.
-* extension: an implementation of an interface which resides in the spi which enriches the core with functionality
+* extension: an implementation of an interface which resides in the api which enriches the core with functionality
 - runtime: a Java process executing code written in the EDC programming model (e.g. a control plane)
 	- a class defines a main method
 - distribution: a specific assortment of modules, compiled into a runnable form, e.g. a JAR file, a Docker image etc.